 Crazy Jealous Guy: Brenda's brother took this to crazy stalkerish levels over her relationship with Nate, and Russell's behavior bordered on this at Claire's art exhibition at the end of season four.
 Nate showed a (potentially justified) example of this while stoned, though the situation involved meeting a naked Australian man in Brenda's house and then discovering they were sleeping in the same bed.

 Dead Person Conversation: Nathaniel's frequent chats with the Fisher children, and occasionally Ruth.
 This also happens with the people that the Fisher's are embalming.
-David in particular seems prone to this in the beginning, when he represses his emotions much more, and has to process his reactions in a more internal way.
+David in particular seems prone to this in the beginning, when he represses his emotions much more, and has to process his reactions in a more internal way (the conversations with the dead people are a way of presenting internal monologue).

-Death of the Hypotenuse: Nathaniel Fisher, Sr. (triangle with Ruth and Hiram); Lisa (triangle with Nate and Brenda); subverted with Nate, whose death breaks up both possible relationships with Brenda or Maggie.
+Death of the Hypotenuse: Nathaniel Fisher, Sr. (triangle with Ruth and Hiram); Lisa (triangle with Nate and Brenda); subverted with Nate, whose death ends any possibility of either staying with Brenda or leaving her for Maggie.

 Defrosting Ice Queen: Let's just say that the Fisher household is a microwave and the start button was the death of Nathaniel Sr.